file-format/Docs/en/project-management/mpx.md

 * To Time 3

 **Project Header:** This record, having record value 30,  sets global project fields, such as the project start date and project finish date.
 The fields in this record correspond to the information in the Project Info and Statistics dialog boxes.
-\\The fields and tabs included in this record are:
+The fields and tabs included in this record are:

-* - Project tab
+* Project tab
-* - Company
+* Company
-* - Manager
+* Manager
 * Calendar (Standard used if no entry)
 * Start Date (either this field or the next field is calculated for an imported file, depending on the Schedule From setting)
 * Finish Date
 * Schedule From (0 # start, 1 # finish)
 * Current Date*
 * Comments
-* Cost*
+* Cost
-* Baseline Cost*
+* Baseline Cost
-* Actual Cost*
+* Actual Cost
-* Work*
+* Work
-* Baseline Work*
+* Baseline Work
-* Actual Work*
+* Actual Work
-* Work*
+* Work
 * Duration*
 * Baseline Duration*
-* Actual Duration*
+* Actual Duration
-* Percent Complete*
+* Percent Complete
-* Baseline Start*
+* Baseline Start
-* Baseline Finish*
+* Baseline Finish
-* Actual Start*
+* Actual Start
-* Actual Finish*
+* Actual Finish
-* Start Variance*
+* Start Variance
-* Finish Variance*
+* Finish Variance
 * Subject
 * Author
 * Keywords

 **Text Resource Table Definition**: This record lists the resource fields, in order, that are being imported or exported.
 For imported files, the names must match the field names used in Microsoft Project.
 For exported files, this record comes from the resource Export table.
 Either this record or the Numeric Resource Table Definition record must be used.
 When exporting from Microsoft Project, both of these records are included.

 **Numeric Resource Table Definition: **Using numbers rather than names, this record lists the resource fields, in order, that are being imported or exported.
 This is an alternate method for identifying the resource fields included in each Resource record, and is useful when defining an MPX file created by a foreign language product.